X

 Fatty15 and Your Skin

-Fatty15 is a vegan friendly, easy-to-swallow, small capsule with no fishy aftertaste and no fishy ingredients.
-Just 100 mg per day can give you healthier skin.*
+Fatty15 is a vegan-friendly, easy-to-swallow, small capsule with no fishy aftertaste and no fishy ingredients.
+Just 100 mg per day can give you healthier skin.**

 You’re going to age, and so will your skin.
 Fatty15 gives your skin the ability to stay looking youthful, longer.
-No gimmicks or miracle creams, just solid scientific research and a patented, award-winning, essential fatty acid that improves your cell health and reverses cellular aging.
+No gimmicks or miracle creams, just solid scientific research and a patented, award-winning, essential fatty acid supplement that improves your cell health and reverses cellular aging.

-Explore fatty15 for yourself here and see how easy it can be to improve health as a whole by improving health at the cellular level.
+Explore fatty15 for yourself here and see how easy it can be to improve health as a whole by improving health at the cellular level.*You can love your skin, help reverse the signs of aging, and feel good about the way you look.*

 *Based on average time reported for users to see visible changes in their skin.